RokasEl/simgen/README.md

 Run `simgen connect --help` for more information.

 > [!TIP]
-> SiMGen uses the [`mace-models`](https://github.com/RokasEl/MACE-Models) package to download pretrained MACE models.
+> SiMGen uses the [`mace-models`](https://github.com/RokasEl/MACE-Models) package to download data and the hydrogenation model.
 Downloading local copies can speed up your workflow.
 To do so, run
 > ```sh
 > git clone https://github.com/RokasEl/MACE-Models
 > cd MACE-Models